-I’ve been hosting with WP Engine for almost 4 years now (since late 2013).
+I was hosting with WP Engine for almost 4 years (2014-2017).
 In addition to four of my own sites, I also host four client sites.
 The performance & security has been excellent, but I’ve recently decided to re-evaluate some of the existing services I use.

 SEE ALSO: My comprehensive WP Engine review